George Tscherny: Early life and education

-George Tscherny was born July 12, 1924 in Budapest, to parents Mendel Tscherny and Bella Heimann.
-In 1926, the family moved to Berlin, Germany where they lived until he was 14.
+George Tscherny was born July 12, 1924, in Budapest, to parents Mendel Tscherny and Bella Heimann.
+His family was Jewish.
+In 1926, they moved to Berlin, Germany, where they lived until he was 14.
 In December 1938, one month after Kristallnacht, Tscherny and his 12-year-old brother escaped illegally into Holland, where they were granted asylum.
 Tscherny studied cabinet-making in Holland’s vocational school system while living in various homes for refugee children.
 Meanwhile, his parents in Berlin having received deportation orders managed to emigrate via Norway to the United States, where they worked to secure United States visas and passage for their sons.
 Tscherny and his brother, having to return to Berlin in 1941 to secure entrance visas to Portugal, were confronted by the Gestapo for violating the deportation order not having realized that the order had applied to them as well.
 They were given two weeks to leave Germany, fortunately extended several times.

-In June 1941, George and his brother boarded a sealed train which took them from Berlin via France and Spain to Lisbon where they boarded the SS Mouzinho, arriving in New York on June 21, 1941, the very day that Germany attacked Russia.
+In June 1941, George and his brother boarded a sealed train which took them from Berlin via France and Spain to Lisbon.
+On June 10, 1941 they boarded the steamship Mouzinho, which reached New York on June 21, the day before Germany invaded Russia.
 Tscherny settled in Newark, New Jersey where he found a factory job.
-In June 1944, exactly 3 years after having left, Tscherny landed back in Europe as a soldier in the United States Army, working as a German interpreter in a small prisoner of war compound in Normandy and later with military government in Germany.
+In June 1944, exactly three years after having left, Tscherny landed back in Europe as a soldier in the United States Army, working as a German interpreter in a small prisoner of war compound in Normandy and later with military government in Germany.

 Discharged in 1946, Tscherny attended art school on the G.I.
 Bill, first at the Newark School of Fine and Industrial Art, transferring in the fall of 1947 to Pratt Institute in Brooklyn, New York, where he studied under Herschel Levit and James Brooks.

 In 1947, he met Sonia Katz, and the two were married in 1950.
-For these past seven decades Sonia has had a profound influence on his private as well professional life.
-They occupy a New York City townhouse which also incorporates Tscherny’s design studio.
-They have two daughters.
+For the next seven decades Sonia had a profound influence on Tscherny's private as well professional life.
+They occupied a New York City townhouse which also incorporated Tscherny’s design studio.
+They had two daughters.

-Tscherny cites as some of his earliest influences the photographer Henri Cartier-Bresson, the American graphic designer Lester Beall, and the type designer Imre Reiner, and later the Bernard Rudofsky and E.H.
-Gombrich, the jazz composer John Lewis, and the architect and designer George Nelson.
+Tscherny cited as some of his earliest influences the photographer Henri Cartier-Bresson, the American graphic designer Lester Beall, and the type designer Imre Reiner, and later the Bernard Rudofsky and Ernst Gombrich, the jazz composer John Lewis, and the architect and designer George Nelson.